Thomas Beirne (writer): Life

 Fr.
 Beirne died in 1949, aged 78 years.
 He is buried at Kilclooney Graveyard, Milltown.

+Legacy

 His ordination chalice, with his parents' marriage tokens affixed to it, is on display in the Milltown Heritage Centre.

 In 1999, the centenary of Fr.
 Byrne's ordination in 1899, was celebrated in his native Milltown in recognition of the village's Irish language past.
-The celebration also marked the centenary of the death of his fellow Milltown man and prominent Gael, Mícheál Ó Lócháin.
+The celebration also marked the centenary of the death in New York City of fellow Milltown man, pioneering Irish language magazine editor, Philo-Celtic Society founder, and driving force behind the Gaelic revival Mícheál Ó Lócháin.

 At this celebration, a wreath was laid on "An Beirneach's" grave at Kilclooney Cemetery, Milltown by his two surviving relatives.
-This was followed by Mass in Irish in St. Joseph's Church, Milltown and an interlude of Irish music performed by local musicians.
+This was followed by Mass in Irish in St. Joseph's Roman Catholic Church in Milltown and a ceilidh of Irish traditional music performed by local musicians.